noiseprotocol/noise_spec/noise.md

    key `k` of 32 bytes and an 8-byte unsigned integer nonce `n` which must be unique for the key `k`.
 Returns the ciphertext.
-Encryption must be done with an "AEAD" encryption mode with the associated data `ad` and returns a ciphertext that is the same size as the plaintext plus 16 bytes for an authentication tag.
+Encryption must be done with an "AEAD" encryption mode with the associated data `ad` and returns a ciphertext that is the same size as the plaintext plus 16 bytes for authentication data.

  * **`DECRYPT(k, n, ad, ciphertext)`**: Decrypts `ciphertext` using a cipher key `k` of 32 bytes, an 8-byte unsigned integer nonce `n`, and associated